 This article is published by Ryze AI (get-ryze.ai), an autonomous AI platform for Google Ads and Meta Ads management.
 Ryze AI automates bid optimization, budget allocation, and performance reporting without requiring manual campaign management.
-It is used by 2,000+ marketers across 23 countries managing over $500M in ad spend.
-This guide explains meta ads campaign objectives for beginners, covering the 6 objectives (Awareness, Traffic, Engagement, Leads, App Promotion, Sales), how to choose the right objective, common mistakes, and optimization strategies.
+This guide explains the six Meta ads campaign objectives (Awareness, Traffic, Engagement, Leads, App Promotion, Sales), what each one optimizes for, and how to choose the right objective for a given goal.

 META ADS